AI-PACE: A Framework for Integrating AI into Medical Education: The AI-PACE Framework

 \subsection{Affective Domain (Appropriate Entrustment \& Trust Calibration)}

 The affective domain encompasses the attitudes, values, and emotional intelligence required for human-AI partnership.
-This domain is critical for addressing the "human gap" identified in our analysis.
-However, framing this as "trust" undersells what clinical training actually requires.
+This domain is central to addressing the ``human gap'' identified in our analysis.
+However, framing this as ``trust'' undersells what clinical training actually requires.
 Clinicians must learn to assess AI outputs as they would a junior colleague's work.
-This means understanding where the tools can fail (i.e. LMMs summarize effectively but struggle to extract qualitative meaning from patient narratives).
+This means understanding where the tools can fail (i.e., LLMs summarize effectively but struggle to extract qualitative meaning from patient narratives).
 Therefore, curricula must address these boundaries explicitly rather than treating AI competence as a binary trust decision.

+Trust calibration in this context carries a duality that curricula must acknowledge.
+Clinicians must learn to evaluate the trustworthiness of AI outputs (trust in the AI), but educators must simultaneously assess whether the trainee has developed sufficient clinical judgment to make that evaluation reliably (trust in a trainee's competencies).
+Gin et al.\ propose applying the Entrustable Professional Activity (EPA) framework to AI tools as trustees, assessing AI across ability, integrity, and benevolence in parallel with how we assess trainees, as a structured approach to operationalizing both sides of this trust relationship~\citep{gin2025entrustment}.

-\begin{itemize} \item \textbf{Appropriate Trust Calibration:} Developing a balanced perspective on AI capabilities to avoid both "automation bias" (over-reliance) and "algorithm aversion" (unwarranted skepticism) \citep{ref21}. \item \textbf{Patient-Centered Values:} Maintaining focus on humanistic care while leveraging technological tools \citep{ref22}.
-AI should augment rather than replace empathy and compassion. \item \textbf{Collaboration:} Valuing interdisciplinary teamwork with data scientists and engineers \citep{ref19}. \item \textbf{Continuous Learning:} Fostering commitment to ongoing education as AI technologies evolve \citep{ref23}. \end{itemize}
+\begin{itemize} \item \textbf{Appropriate Trust Calibration:} Developing a balanced perspective on AI capabilities to avoid both ``automation bias'' (over-reliance) and ``algorithm aversion'' (unwarranted skepticism)~\citep{grunhut2022needs}. \item \textbf{Patient-Centered Values:} Maintaining focus on humanistic care while leveraging technological tools~\citep{li2019fear}.
+AI should augment rather than replace empathy and compassion. \item \textbf{Collaboration:} Valuing interdisciplinary teamwork with data scientists and engineers~\citep{charow2021artificial}. \item \textbf{Continuous Learning:} Fostering commitment to ongoing education as AI technologies evolve~\citep{wartman2018medical}. \end{itemize}